 These at-sea refuges have grown in size and number over the past decade, bringing together countries with a shared interest in the health of the ocean and its resources.

 Though harder to visit and less visible than their terrestrial counterparts, the fast-growing network of marine protected areas holds great promise for sustaining ocean life, and offers a ray of hope for global efforts to address climate change and pollution threats.

 The Global Environment Facility has over the past three decades helped developing countries establish terrestrial protected areas larger than the size of Brazil.

-Its 184 member countries are now increasingly focused on building protections at sea as well.
+The GEF's member countries are now increasingly focused on building protections at sea as well.

 “We are seeing tremendous interest in finding ways to protect the ocean and its resources, and doing so in a collaborative way," said Carlos Manuel Rodriguez, the GEF’s CEO and Chairperson and a former Environment Minister from Costa Rica.

 “A generation ago, our focus was on saving land-based ecosystems that were disappearing before our eyes.
 Today’s tropical rainforests are as healthy as they are because of countries’ efforts to turn priority areas into national parks and protected areas – this was a conscious decision that paid tremendous dividends.